Tree felling in Hyde Woods opens new views of Chalford

 Tree felling at Hyde Woods at Chalford

-In the name of Ash Die Back, public safety and ‘thinning’ large numbers of trees have been removed from Hyde Woods at Chalford.
+In the name of Ash Die Back, public safety and thinning, large numbers of trees have been removed from Hyde Woods at Chalford.

-This wood has always had logging operations taking place, some years ago somebody put a sign on the gate that simple said ‘vandals’.
-This is on a somewhat bigger scale though.
+This wood has always had logging operations taking place.
+Some years ago after a lot of tree felling somebody put a sign on the entrance gate that simple said ‘vandals’.

 Tree felling at Hyde Woods at Chalford